 - Patients should always use oil-free sunscreen each morning and avoid greasy hair products or peeling agents and exfoliators — that’s an absolute mu

-- In more severe cases, oral therapies should be considered in addition to an topical acne treatment program.
-These include oral antibiotics (Doxycycline, Minocycline and others), Accutane (Isotretinoin) and hormonal modulators for women (oral contraceptives, Spironolactone).
+- In more severe cases, oral therapies should be considered in addition to a topical acne treatment program.
+These include oral antibiotics (Doxycycline, Minocycline, and others), Accutane (Isotretinoin) and hormonal modulators for women (oral contraceptives, Spironolactone).

 How to treat post-acne scars and hyperpigmentation in dark skin